research-team/robot-dream/doc/architecture.md

 The high-level representation of overall structure of the **DreamingBrain**.

-The **ExperienceTranslator** includes **ExperiencePlayer** that translates different types of tagged inbound sensory inputs transferred from robotic system into neuronal activities of rNN of the dreaming brain in the form of synchronous playback of neuronal activations based on wiring of sensory channel to the dreaming brain area.
+The **ExperienceTranslator** includes **ExperiencePlayer** that translates different types of tagged inbound sensory inputs transferred from robotic system into neuronal activities of sNN of the dreaming brain in the form of synchronous playback of neuronal activations based on wiring of sensory channel to the dreaming brain area.

 The **ReverseTranslator** component is responsible for the translation of neuronal structures and activities or the dreaming brain into the robotic system **RuleBasedSystem**.
 The translation process could be divided into principal phases:

-- rising abstraction layer or the rNN of the dreaming brain reducing computational load making rNN operate in sub-real-time mode done by **DreamingBrainLifeCycle**
+- rising abstraction layer or the sNN of the dreaming brain reducing computational load making sNN operate in sub-real-time mode done by **DreamingBrainLifeCycle**
 - generalization and convolution neuronal structures into rules of the robotic system **RuleBasedSystem** via **GeneralisationStrategy** and its components: **Narrative**, **Induction**, **Abduction**, **OntologyBased**.
 - generalization and convolution are gradual stepwise processes that include 2 types of validation: **StepValidator** and overall **OverallValidator**.